astannnn/R2D2-FL-new/technical_report.md

 .gitignore
 ```

-The Jupyter notebooks are included only for dataset validation, Google Colab testing, and quick experimental checks.
+The Jupyter notebooks are included for dataset validation, Google Colab testing, and quick experimental checks.
 The main implementation is contained in the Python source files.

-The following files are excluded from GitHub:
+The following files and directories are excluded from GitHub:

 ```text
 .venv/